int-brain-lab/iblenv/README.md

 ```

 All done!
 See notes from above on how exactly conda develop works, and how to make sure you're up to date on the latest IBL code versions.

+# M1 Mac iblenv installation

+The new generation of Macbooks running Apple silicon represent a unique challenge for python developers.
+The fundamental architecture of the CPU, and the accompanying instruction sets, are different.
+For most pure python code this is irrelevant, since python itself runs fine on the architecture, however for many libraries which include compiled C code and other backends, distributing for OSX on M1s is thorny.

+In brief: It's possible to install the IBL environment on new M1 Macbooks, but somethings will be missing.
+In particular the IBL brain viewer will not work, along with any GUI applications used by the IBL.

+## Installing

+Installation is the same as the Mambaforge installation instructions, with the sole exception that the file `iblenv_osx-arm.yaml` should be used for the environment creation.